Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Nevada and its opponents have scored at least 59.5 points -- this matchup's over/under -- only two times this year.
+- Nevada and its opponents have combined for 60.5 points just two times this year.

-- Hawaii's games have gone over 59.5 points in two opportunities this season.
+- Hawaii and its opponents have combined to score more than 60.5 points in two games this season.

-- Saturday's over/under is 5.1 points lower than the two team's combined 64.6 points per game average.
+- The two teams combine to average 64.6 points per game, 4.1 more than the total in this contest.

-- Wolf Pack games have an average total of 56.8 points this season, 2.7 fewer than Saturday's over/under.
+- The average total in Wolf Pack games this season is 56.8, 3.7 points fewer than Saturday's over/under of 60.5 .

-- In 2021, games involving the Rainbow Warriors have averaged a total of 64.7 points, 5.2 more than the set over/under in this contest.
+- In 2021, games involving the Rainbow Warriors have averaged a total of 64.7 points, 4.2 more than the set total in this contest.

 Nevada Stats and Trends

-- The Wolf Pack have been favored by 14.5 points or more two times this season and covered the spread in one of them.
+- This season, the Wolf Pack have one ATS win in two games as a favorite of 14 points or more.

-- Nevada's games this year have hit the over in 80% of its opportunities (four times in five games with a set point total).
+- Nevada has eclipsed the over/under in 80% of its opportunities this year (four times in five games with a set point total).

-- The Wolf Pack rack up 36.8 points per game, 5.8 more than the Rainbow Warriors allow per outing (31).
+- The Wolf Pack score 36.8 points per game, 5.8 more than the Rainbow Warriors give up per contest (31).

 - Nevada is 2-1 against the spread and 3-0 overall this season when the team puts up more than 31 points.

-- In games that Nevada piles up more than 437.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- Nevada is 1-1 against the spread and 2-0 overall when the team picks up over 437.3 yards.

 - The Wolf Pack have turned the ball over three times this season, 13 fewer than the Rainbow Warriors have forced (16).